freeCodeCamp/guide/pages/docs/certificates-guide/use-rgb-values-to-color-elements/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use RGB values to Color Elements"
+title: "Use RGB values to Color Elements"
+parent: "certificates-guide"
 ---

 Another way you can represent colors in CSS is by using `rgb` values.